 There are several types of fungus that cause Powdery Mildew.
 The mildew appears on the surface of leaves and other parts of a plant as a powdery grayish-white substance.
 Grape Ivy, Begonias, and African Violets are prone to this disease.
 Powdery Mildew causes the tissue in the leaves under the fungus to die.
 This results in leaf-drop and a general decline in the growth of the plant.
 Immediately remove all dead or dying leaves and those that have dropped to the soil.
 Move the plant to a less humid area with better air circulation and keep the leaves dry.
-As with the other fungal plant diseases, use a commercial FungicideFungicides are chemical compounds that are used to kill or inhibit fungi or fungal spores.
-Fungi can cause serious damage to your houseplants. or the homemade remedy of putting a few tablespoons of baking soda and one or two teaspoons of mineral oil in a spray bottle of water.
+As with the other fungal plant diseases, use a commercial FungicideLearn what fungicides are and how they are used to treat fungal and bacterial plant infections. or the homemade remedy of putting a few tablespoons of baking soda and one or two teaspoons of mineral oil in a spray bottle of water.
 Shake well and spray all parts of the plant.